CoreWebForms/CoreWebForms/README.md

 # WebForms on ASP.NET Core

 The goal of this project is to explore building some of the basic building blocks of the WebForms on ASP.NET Core.
-This will isolate out the actual components needed to build a functional page, including:
+This will isolate out the actual components needed to build a functional page.

+In scope:

+- `System.Web.IHttpHandler`
 - `System.Web.UI.Page`
 - `System.Web.UI.HtmlTextWriter`
 - `System.Web.UI.HtmlControls.*`
 - `System.Web.UI.WebControls.*`

+Stretch goals:

 - Compilation of `.aspx` and `.ashx`
 - Runtime compilation of `.aspx` and `.ashx` pages
 - Master pages